phil-willis/phil-willis.github.io/_posts/figma.md

 # Tips

+## Minimize all layers
+- You can quickly minimize all the layers in the sidebar with [option][L] command

 ## One sided borders
 - So currently you cannot add a border (stroke) to just one side of a rectangle
 - There is a hack for it, using the `inner shadow` effect